lizmat/raku-all-modules/gfldex/perl6-meta6-bin/README.md

     --description="some text" # added both META6.json and README.md
     --base-dir # the $*CWD for all local file operations

-Will create a new module project, setup git, push it to github (See Github below).
+Will create a new module project in a new directory with a name prefixed with `create.prefix` (default `perl6-`), setup git, push it to github (See Github below).
 The skeleton from the config dir `~/.meta6` will be applied (see Config Dir below).